source-academy/general/backend/index.md

    sudo systemctl start cadet
    ```

+   (Note: adapt as needed.
+This script makes it so the extracted files are owned by root, but gives write access to
+   certain files which are modified at runtime.
+It assumes that the backend is going to be run as `nobody`.)

    Make it executable and execute the script.

    The script extracts the release package to `/opt/cadet`.
 If you wish to install it somewhere else, change the script